Little Spoon scoops up $44M to grow its children’s nutrition delivery service – TechCrunch

 “We are still in the early innings of what Little Spoon could be,” Lewis said.
 “We are laser-focused on developing new products, investing in the community, building out more capacity and bolstering operations.”

-Alex France, co-founder and co-CEO of Kairos, told TechCrunch that his firm invests in companies whose business model starts with the problem.
+Alex Fiance, co-founder and co-CEO of Kairos, told TechCrunch that his firm invests in companies whose business model starts with the problem.
 He sees Little Spoon at the intersection of food tech and healthcare amid the concept of food as medicine.

 He’s known the founders for over a decade and liked that the company’s product vision “could run for decades.”
 He also backs the brand’s mission for following children as they age and becoming a trusted source for keeping children healthy.

 In fact, he is also among Little Spoon’s target customers.
-France’s daughter was born in November 2019 and grew up eating Little Spoon.
-When it was time to switch her to solid foods, France said he was happy when the company introduced its Plates line.
+Fiance’s daughter was born in November 2019 and grew up eating Little Spoon.
+When it was time to switch her to solid foods, Fiance said he was happy when the company introduced its Plates line.

 “Little Spoon makes my wife’s and my life easier,” he added.
 “I was sad to see that she might have aged out of Little Spoon if they hadn’t launched Plates.
 We couldn’t be any more believers.”